web3validator/web34ever-identity/web34ever-self-identity.md

 *Сan tell you about the time left before being sent to jail.

-*Clear and pleasant GUI, and also a validator status check.
+*Clear and pleasant interface and validator status check.
 Also this bot can be customizable and it may add many other functions.
 We already implement many known cosmo-networks and all of them fully support us.